-- 2 Section 2.
-Part III of the Escambia County code of Ordinances, the Land Development - 3 Code of Escambia County, Design Standards Manual, Chapter 1, Engineering, 1-1.6, - 4 Exemptions hereby amended as follows (words underlined are additions and words - 5 stricken are deletions), which is incorporated herein by reference.

-6 1-1.6 Exemptions

-- 7 Projects that include the addition of 1000 sf or less of impervious surface which are not - 8 part of a large development plan shall be exempt from this chapter.

-9 (a) Residential property improvements

-- 10 Improvements such as driveways, buildings, pools, etc. and/or accessory structures that - do not exceed 1500 sf. shall be exempt from this chapter.

-12 (b) Minor Subdivisions:

-- Proposed subdivision of land into no more than five single-family lots, each fronting on an existing paved public or private streets, and complying with all of the following: - 1.
-No adverse impacts.
-Impervious cover on the lots will not adversely impact wetlands or create adverse off-site impacts. - 2.
-Impervious cover limits shall not exceed: - a.
-3000 square feet on lots less than 1⁄4 acre in size or - b.
-3500 square feet of lot area on 1⁄4 acre up to one acre in size or - 20 c.
-Eight percent of lot area greater than one acre in size. - 2.
-Impervious cover limits.
-Total lot impervious cover will not exceed 2000 square feet on lots less than one acre in size, or five percent of lot area on lots one acre or more. - 3.
-Documented limits.
+1 2 3 a.
+Shall be stabilized in solid sod above the permanent pool elevation, unless stabilization is obtained through incorporation of littoral plantings.
+4 5 6 b.
+Pond embankments shall be designed to have an impermeable clay core of sufficient width and stability and be keyed in below the pond bottom according to geotechnical recommendations.
+7 8 c.
+Dry Ponds - Side slopes shall be solid sod from the bottom to three(3) feet beyond the top of bank.
+9 10 Maintenance access - Required (See requirements for maintenance access, this section).
+11 12 13 https://myescambia.com/our-services/public-works/engineering-and-construction Section 2.
+Part III of the Escambia County code of Ordinances, the Land Development 14 15 16 Code of Escambia County, Design Standards Manual, Chapter 1, Engineering, 1-1.6, Exemptions hereby amended as follows (words underlined are additions and words stricken are deletions), which is incorporated herein by reference.
+17 1-1.6 Exemptions 18 19 Projects that include the addition of 1000 sf or less of impervious surface which are not part of a large development plan shall be exempt from this chapter.
+20 21 (a) Residential property improvements 22 23 Improvements such as driveways, buildings, pools, etc. and/or accessory structures that do not exceed 1500 sf. shall be exempt from this chapter.
+24 (b) Minor Subdivisions: 25 26 Proposed subdivision of land into no more than five single-family lots, each fronting on and 27 existing paved public or private streets, and complying with all of the following: 28 29 No adverse impacts.
+Impervious cover on the lots will not adversely impact wetlands or create adverse off-site impacts.
+30 Impervious cover limits shall not exceed: 31 a.
+3000 square feet on lots less than 1⁄4 acre in size or 32 b.
+3500 square feet of lot area on 1⁄4 acre up to one acre in size or 33 c.
+Eight percent of lot area greater than one acre in size.
+34 35 36 Impervious cover limits.
+Total lot impervious cover will not exceed 2000 square feet on lots less than one acre in size, or five percent of lot area on lots one acre or more.

+- Documented limits.
 Lot impervious cover limitations are permanently documented in the public records of the county, including the subdivision plat and any covenants and restrictions. - 4.
 Positive outfall.
 Each lot has a positive drainage outfall. - 5.
 Flood Prone Areas.
-Each lot shall not be in an area with historical flooding/drainage complaints or noted as an area of concern in the drainage basin study. - 31 Section 3.
-Part III of the Escambia County code of Ordinances, the Land Development - Code of Escambia County, Design Standards Manual, Chapter 1, Engineering, 1-2, - 33 Stormwater management Plan hereby amended as follows (words underlined are - additions and words stricken are deletions), which is incorporated herein by reference. - 35 1-2.2 Content - 36 At a minimum, the SMP shall provide the following information:
+Each lot shall not be in an area with historical flooding/drainage complaints or noted as an area of concern in the drainage basin study. - 8 Section 3.
+Part III of the Escambia County code of Ordinances, the Land Development - 9 Code of Escambia County, Design Standards Manual, Chapter 1, Engineering, 1-2, - 10 Stormwater management Plan hereby amended as follows (words underlined are - additions and words stricken are deletions), which is incorporated herein by reference.

+12 1-2.2 Content

+13 At a minimum, the SMP shall provide the following information: